TedHusted/awake/awake.md/awake.md

 “A lot of people are bothered by anything new.
 Once they spend more time with the new Ally, the detractors will come around.”

-“I hope so,”the analyst replies.
+“I hope so,’ the analyst replies.

 Another analyst raises her virtual hand.
-“Yes, Gretchen?”says Emma.
+“Yes, Gretchen?” says Emma.

 “I am concerned that the patent application will give away the Pulse competitive edge.
 If the latest upgrade is doing so well with our members, why are we giving away secrets to competitors?”

-Emma looks in Adrian’s direction, and he replies to the software question.
-The Zoom POV switches.
-“We won’t be giving the process away.
-We project that the licensing fees will be a steady source of revenue. — And we won’t be resting on our laurels.
+Emma looks in Adrian’s direction.
+Taking the cue, he replies to the software question.
+The Zoom POV switches as he begins to speak.
+‘We won’t be giving the process away.
+We project that the licensing fees will be a steady source of revenue.
+And we won’t be resting on our laurels.
 The patent will be a snapshot of the code.
 Our team will be moving the algorithm forward while the application is pending, solidifying our competitive advantage.”

 “Won’t moving forward be difficult after the tragic loss of Brent Geller?” asks the Wall Street Analyst.